 Most black bear mortality in Pennsylvania is caused by human activities.
 Hunting is the largest factor.
 Among bears two years old and older, hunting accounts for 48 percent (males) to 37 percent (females) of all deaths.
 About 23 percent of the male population and 16 percent of the female population is removed annually by hunting (Diefenbach and Alt 1998), yet hunting has not limited population growth.
-Other forms of mortality that are caused by people include vehicle collisions, being shot for crop damage, poaching, and removal of chronic nuisances.
+Other forms of mortality that are caused by people include vehicle collisions, being shot for crop damage, poaching, and removal of bears deemed dangerous to the public or chronically involved with conflict despite mitigation efforts.